p00f/cphelper.nvim/README.md

 - `:CphRetest [numbers]` to test the same binary without recompiling.
 - `:CphEdit [number]` to edit/add a testcase.
 - `:CphDelete [numbers]` to delete testcases.

-## Known Bugs
-`:CphTest/Retest` have to be entered a number of times to get the full output.
-(There's an error the first couple of times)